juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/FinalProject/index.md

 ## Part 6: Adding the octave-shift

 My last touch was to add a push button to control the octave shift!
 I used a separate breadboard for this, as it was small and the original one was too crowded.
 I created a simple push button circuit with a 10k ohm resistor, and fed it into analog A1 pin (that I used as a digital pin!).
+The code for this was seemigly simple, as I would create an if statement that shifts up the played tone by +12 (one octave above in midi data).
+However, it was difficult to get this to work properly, as the ordering within the for loops and the checks were not always where it needed to be.

+Here is how it works:

+{{< youtube id="WLbQIn0KQCQ" title="Mini MIDI: PS70 Final Project" >}}

+I put this button into a separate casing made of cardboard, as it is an optional function!
+It connected to the main circuit through alligator wires.

 ```cpp

 #include <CapacitiveSensor.h>